What is MS

 The course of MS varies widely from person to person.
 Some people will only ever experience mild symptoms over their lifetime while others will have relapses followed by incomplete remission when disability may worsen in a stepwise fashion with each relapse experienced.
 A number of people experience slowly progressive, worsening of disability over many months or years.
 There is uncertainty how much of this progressive process is due to low-grade inflammation and how much to loss of previously damaged nerve fibres.

 Thanks to the Multiple Sclerosis Society of New Zealand for this content.
 For further and more in-depth information please go to their website www.msnz.org.nz

 Who gets MS in New Zealand

-Using data from the MSNZ funded MSStudy (2006) and MS Study (2012-14) it is estimated that about one New Zealander in every thousand has MS. Thus, there are just over 4000 people in New Zealand diagnosed with MS.
+Using data from the MSNZ funded MS Prevalence Study (2006) and MS Incidence Study (2012-14) it is estimated that about one New Zealander in every thousand has MS. Thus, there are just over 4000 people in New Zealand diagnosed with MS.

 It is more common in:

-- The in New Zealand is approximately 1 per 1,000 with the annual being around 134 people per year.
+The prevalence in New Zealand is approximately 1 per 1,000 with the annual incidence being around 134 people per year.

 MS is not contagious or infectious; it is not possible to contract it from close contact with a person with MS.